 Two class parties per year, (Christmas and End of the Year) are permitted for each grade.
 Individual celebrations such as birthday parties will not be allowed.
-However, if parents wish to bring treats for their child's class in recognition of a birthday, arrangements with the teacher must be made in advance so the teacher can stay teacher must be made in advance so the teacher can stay within the state and local regulations.
+However, if parents wish to bring treats for their child's class in recognition of a birthday, arrangements with the teacher must be made in advance so the teacher can stay within the state and local regulations.
 Please do not send cupcakes or outside food for your child's class.
 Daily instructional time is scheduled for maximum teaching and learning.
 Frequent interruptions become a hindrance to the learning process and prevent our children from doing their best.